ElsevierSoftwareX/SOFTX-D-21-00153/CSTNU/trunk/README.md

 The main web site is https://profs.scienze.univr.it/~posenato/software/cstnu/ The main source repository is at https://profs.scienze.univr.it/posenato/svn/sw/CSTNU The archived copy of the source repository is at https://archive.softwareheritage.org/browse/origin/?origin_url=https://profs.scienze.univr.it/posenato/svn/sw/CSTNU
-In `Docs` directory there are some technical documents about the project.
+In `Docs` directory present in the source repository there are some technical documents about the project.

 ## Requirements